Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

 Where: The Boathouse Waterside, Upton upon Severn, Worcester WR8 0HG

-Cost: Prices vary counting on sort of cruises booked, but as an example the Upton Fish and Chip Cruises are priced at £16.50 per person.
+Cost: Prices vary counting on the sort of cruises booked, but as an example, the Upton Fish and Chip Cruises are priced at £16.50 per person.

 As the Severn runs through Worcestershire and flanks the historic city of Worcester, you’ll enjoy it on a heritage riverboat tour.

 Severn Leisure Cruises is simply one among the businesses offering such trips and there’s a choice of public and personal charter options.
 Cruises offered to incorporate tea cruises, evening and Sunday lunch cruises, and even fish and chip cruises too.

 5. National Trust’s Croome Court

 Where: High Green, Worcester WR8 9DW